Travis

 make test

-Yarn is supported #
+Yarn Support #

 If yarn.lock exists, the default test command will be yarn test instead of npm test.

-Using other Test Suites #
+Use other Test Suites #

 You can tell npm how to run your test suite by adding a line in package.json.
 For example, to test using Vows: